Buying Glasses Online

 The Take-home Message:

 Putting together a pair of glasses is not a process to be taken lightly.
 That’s why Registered Opticians are trained and licensed, and keep up-to-date with new lens technologies though continuing education and re-certifications.
+And more to the point, we don’t have the luxury of hiding behind an online storefront.
+We work directly with our patients to achieve their maximum vision potential.

 Thanks for reading!